 A mixed educational model has shown to be effective as well, for both universities, seminars and those who these institutions serve.

-Every college or organized seminar has a goal that is deeply attached to ethics and justifies aggressive marketing — it’s good for society that many people wish to learn.
+Every college or organized seminar strives for a goal deeply rooted in ethics and justifies its aggressive marketing with a clear benefit, empowering many people to learn, which is good for society.
 Attracting many individuals is always the goal, so different students will line up to learn.

 Offering quality learning is achievable in both systems.
 And often, the choice comes to down not because of the learner’s preference but because of external circumstances.